godspeedyoo/OurHouse-Server/readme.md

 ```

 **get /users/:user_id/houses/:house_id/messages**<br>
-this route returns all messages for a user, along with the message's view<br>
+Returns an array of all messages for a user, along with the message's view<br>
 i.e. <br>
 ```message[0]``` is the message object <br>
 ```message[0].content``` == ```"clean shit up"```<br>